AL-ETERNITY/ECOMMERCE-APP/README.md

 # FOREVER - E-Commerce Website

-Sleek is a modern e-commerce platform built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+FOREVER is a modern e-commerce platform built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 It provides a seamless shopping experience with a sleek UI and robust backend.

 ## 🔗 **Live Link:** [FOREVER](https://ecommerce-app-frontend-smoky.vercel.app/)